 There is a linear relationship between the concentration of an electrolyte and its conductivity.

+In this activity, based on a lab in Essential Chemistry, the relationship between concentration and conductivity is explored and data is collected with the Wireless Conductivity sensor.
 The first set of data represents a solution with increasing amounts of salt added.
 Since salt is an electrolyte, the conductivity is linearly related to the concentration.
 The second set of data represents a sugar solution.
 Sugar is soluble in water but, as a non-electrolyte, the concentration cannot be related to the conductivity measurement.

 The Polarimeter measures the light intensity vs the angle of rotation.